geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 ##### **Nimlgen** [[00:26:42](https://www.youtube.com/watch?v=hIWzGyEX2do&t=1589)]
 Yeah, that's interesting.
-But actually, I think it's...
-Yeah, I mean, I had, like...
+But actually, I think it's..
+Yeah, I mean, I had, like..
 Like, yeah, I've seen that crashes.
 And, I mean, the reason we see hang is sometimes we can see page faults because it just takes only the help of the address.
 And the other help is zero, so I think it's, like, not filled with data.
-It's not really...
+It's not really..
 I mean, it's GPU doesn't see this data.
 Because sometimes we see somehow it's completely zero.
-Yeah, I think I can also...
+Yeah, I think I can also..
 Okay, so yeah, I'll focus on this.

 ##### **Chenyu** [[00:27:40](https://www.youtube.com/watch?v=hIWzGyEX2do&t=1660)]
 OK, sounds good.